 In Vamos you can join in local cookery classes and learn to cook traditional Greek food - the cooking lessons take place every day except Monday and Sunday, on request.
 They start at 16:00 and last at least 4 hours.
 It costs 50 euro per person and the minimum number of persons required is 4.
 During the lesson the guests will prepare 4 starters, a salad and one main dish with the assistance of a local chef Mrs. Koula.
 Dinner is served with the dishes you prepared with local white wine and bread, desert is a small surprise.
 Please email us at if you would like more details.

 Kefalas is a large village with a traditional atmosphere, approx 4 kms to the east of Vamos (5 minutes by car) with good access to all the beaches of the Apokoronas area including Georgioupolis.
 The views from Kefalas towards Georgioupolis are spectacular and on a clear day Rethymnon can be seen.
 There is a pretty square (plateia) with a museum just off the square which houses old artefacts donated by the villagers to show a typical village house from the last century.
-You will also find an INKA supermarket, a couple of kafenions and a very good taverna called Meterizi which we thoroughly recommend.
+You will also find a small INKA supermarket, a couple of kafenions and a very good taverna.

 Tucked away, midway between Vamos and Kefalas, Xirosterni is a small traditional village with a kafenion which serves simple food and a few groceries.
 It is perfectly situated to offer peace, relaxation and a traditional environment whilst being close to beaches, shopping and good tavernas.